 2.-Keep a healthy vital balance between your training-nutrition-work-rest.

-3.- Grow your flexibility and adaptability in the face of unforeseen situations, unwanted situations.
-A puncture comes, a bad day training, a dislike with a partner, an unexpected result.
+3.- Grow your flexibility and adaptability to unforeseen situations, unwanted situations.
+A puncture arrives, a bad day training, a dislike with a partner, an unexpected result.
 What strategy do you adopt in these situations?
-Focus on them from the opening, the sense of humor, other points of view.
+Focus them on the opening, the sense of humor, other points of view.
 Find your resource to be flexible.

-4.- Smile as a daily habit; with just a smile gesture, our brain interprets it in a positive way and generates neurotransmitters for well-being, such as endorphins.
-And from that well-being we generate clarity to think, to focus on the situation and to act.
-Before a moment of fatigue and mental confusion training or competing, smile.
+4.- Smile as a daily habit; just by sketching the smile gesture our brain interprets it positively and generates neurotransmitters for well-being such as endorphins.
+And from that wellbeing we generate clarity to think, focus the situation and act.
+In a moment of fatigue and mental confusion training or competing, he smiles.

 5.- Check your belief about adversity and your way of facing it.

-Some people turn to the I can not before the first symptom of fatigue and abandon, settle, withdraw ...
+Some people turn to the I can not before the first symptom of fatigue and leave, adjust, withdraw ...

-There are people who are afraid not to perform as others expect, or are afraid of the unknown, what will happen when the wall reaches the 30,35,37 kilometer ...
+There are people who are afraid of not giving up as others expect, or are afraid of the unknown, what will happen when the wall arrives at kilometer 30,35,37 ...

 6.- Know your Control locus, this is the place where you locate your thoughts and actions.

-What things of your training and your competitions depend on your own actions?
+What things about your training and your competitions depend on your own actions?
 And what things that happen to you depend on luck, on others, on destiny, on the decisions of others ...?

 Are you one of the people who always blame others, bad luck, time ...?

-Or do you have the perception that something you have done for a fact to happen?
+Or do you have the perception that something you will have done to make a fact happen?

 If you interpret what happens as an effect above all of your own actions, your locus of internal control predominates.

 This increases your self confidence and self efficacy and you have the perception that you control your life yourself.
-You positively value the effort, the ability and personal responsibility.
+You value effort, skill and personal responsibility positively.

-What role and part of responsibility do you have in what happens in your training and in your competition?
+What prominence and part of responsibility do you have in what happens in your training and in your competition?

 7.-.
 Share with others your training and competitions with open and flexible attitude.
 Train your ability to see things from the point of view of the other and to listen to him in a conscious and free of judgment.

-Developing resilience leads us to transform reality fully and positively in order to advance.
-And the best part is that this ability is inside each one of us.
+Building resilience leads us to transform reality fully and positively to move forward.
+And best of all, this ability is within each of us.
 I encourage you to explore ...